porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.examples.md

 ## Basic example

-The `p-scroller` should always be used with a element or elements that can be focused.
+The `p-scroller` should always be used with an element or elements that can be focused.
 As soon as the slotted element(s) exceed the viewport / their respective container, scroll indicators are shown.

 If the component is accessed by keyboard navigation and an element is focused, scrolling via `arrow right` and `arrow left` is possible.